WarlockW/uer/Instructions.md

                     --encoder bert --target bert
 ```

-### Pre-training models with different encoders and targets
+### Pretrain models with different encoders and targets
 UER-py allows users to combine different components (e.g. embeddings, encoders, and targets).
 Here are some examples of trying different combinations.

 #### RoBERTa